gminator/poker/README.md

 # Installation

-Installation & configuration instructions are below.
+The app is easily install & configured using Docker, all packages and configurations will automatically be deployed.

+Follow the instructions below to run the service.

 ### Step 1: Intall Docker Desktop

-Follow the instructions for your Operating System
+Follow the instructions for your Operating System, if you don't already have Docker Desktop

 [Docker Desktop - Mac](https://docs.docker.com/desktop/install/mac-install/)

 [Docker Desktop - Windows](https://docs.docker.com/desktop/install/windows/)

 [Docker Desktop - Ubuntu](https://docs.docker.com/desktop/install/ubuntu/)

 ### Step 2: Clone & Configure Container

+Once docker is installed you may clone and configure the container.

 ```sh=
 #Clone & Start Docker Container